juliuskunze/jaxnet/README.md

 ## What about [stax](https://github.com/google/jax/blob/master/jax/experimental/stax.py)?
 JAXnet is independent of stax.
-The main motivation over stax is to simplify nesting modules:
+The main motivation over stax is to simplify nesting modules.
- - Automating `init_params`: delegation to submodules, `output_shape` inference, `rng` passing
- - Seamless use of parameter-free functions as modules
- - Allowing streamlined module/parameter-sharing

-Alternative design ideas are discussed [here](DESIGN.md).
+Find details and porting instructions [here](STAX.md).